 Skip to main content

 Accounts represent a grouping of wallets across multiple chain types and custody configurations.
-You should think of accounts as a single unit of balance; you might consider creating one account for each end user of your application or each customer of your service.
-When creating an account, you can specify:
+Think of accounts as a single unit of balance; create one account for each end user or customer of your service.
+When creating an account, specify:

 • a display name for the account